 Preparing the soup (if serving with soup):

-Place the chicken stock in a medium pot.
+- Place the chicken stock in a medium pot.
 Bring to a boil.
-Add the anchovies, soy beans, better than bouillon (if using).
+Add the anchovies and soy beans.
 Bring back to a boil and then lower the heat to let it gently simmer for the next 30 minutes.
 Turn off the heat.
 Strain and discard solid.
 Season with salt and sugar to your taste

 Prepare the sweet sauce:

-Preheat a small sauce pan.
+- Preheat a small sauce pan.
 Add cooking oil.
-Stir fry the minced garlic for about 30 seconds, add water, followed by ground bean sauce, hoisin sauce, oyster sauce, and sugar.
+Stir fry the minced garlic for about 30 seconds, add water, followed by ground bean sauce, oyster sauce, and sugar.
 Stir until the sugar is melted.
+Have a taste.
+The sauce is sweet and savory.
 Give the cornstarch solution a stir and then pour in and continue to stir until the sauce is thickened

 Preparing the filling: